List of Donald Duck universe characters: Donna Duck

 Donna Duck is the first love interest of Donald Duck.
 She was later replaced by Daisy Duck.
 According to some sources, Daisy was introduced in 1937 as Donna Duck, yet there is conflicting evidence as to whether Donna was an early version of Daisy or a separate character entirely.
 However, the fact that The Walt Disney Company released a collector's pin (See #703 on Pinpics.com) in 1999 which states, "Daisy Duck debuts as Donna Duck 1937," solidifies the fact that Daisy Duck and Donna Duck were, in fact, one and the same.

 Donna made her sole animated appearance in the short film Don Donald (1937), directed by Ben Sharpsteen.
 It was the first installment of the Donald Duck film series and was also the first time Donald was shown with a love interest.
 In the story, Donald travels to Mexico to court a duck who is largely a female version of himself.
 She is portrayed with the same feisty temperament and impatience and was even voiced by Donald's voice actor Clarence Nash.
 At the end of the story she spitefully abandons Donald in the desert after his car breaks down.

 Some sources consider Don Donald, Daisy's debut.
 These include The Encyclopedia of Animated Disney Shorts, and the Big Cartoon DataBase.
 In addition to this, Don Donald is included on the Disney-produced DVD "Best Pals: Donald and Daisy."
 Donna's identification as an early Daisy is aided by the fact that other Disney characters, such as Goofy, were also introduced under different names (Dippy Dawg), appearances, and mannerisms.
 "Donna" in Italian is also the equivalent of "Don," a title Donald takes in the film's title.

 However, in 1951 the character of Donna was retconned in a newspaper comic strip where she appeared as a separate character from Daisy, and as an unwitting rival for Donald's affections.

-Daisy Duck

-Daisy Duck is Donald's girlfriend.
-Huey, Dewey, and Louie sometimes call her "Aunt Daisy", but it is unclear if this signifies an affinal or fictive relationship.